aquatix/dotfiles/README.md

 dotfiles
 ========

-After having my homedirs in subversion for years, move to Git.
+After having my homedirs in subversion for years, moved this collection to Git in 2014 and standardised over all my machines.

+To install:

 ```
 mkdir ~/.dot